 How will the dialogue be structured?

 The dialogue process is being designed and managed by Hopkins Van Mil, following a mini competition run through the Sciencewise framework.
-The dialogue is being independently evaluated by URSUS Consulting.
+The dialogue is being independently evaluated by URSUS Consulting, and recruitment of participants is being carried out by Roots Research.

 The project will involve recruiting and facilitating an inclusive dialogue with approximately 140 members of the public.
 There will be a core group that is broadly reflective of the UK population, and several smaller groups comprising people who are likely to have specific views, for instance in terms of impacts arising from the technology: pregnant women, their partners and new parents; BAME groups; people with genetic conditions and their family members; and young adults.